Hilary Jones (doctor): Radio

 Jones has had a regular guest slot on Steve Wright's BBC Radio 2 programme since 2000 discussing medical matters.

 Online

 Jones previously worked as a medical adviser for online clinic HealthExpress where he featured in a number of health advice videos and hosted live ‘Twitter Clinics.’
 As part of these Twitter clinics, Jones offered tailor-made information on various health-related questions posed by the public.
 He is also actively involved in brand radio sessions, exhibitions and events.

-Jones is an ambassador for the Careline Service TeleCare24, and contributes articles on health matters such as epilepsy, cancer and dementia on their Careline Blog.
+Jones is the official ambassador for the UK telecare provider Telecare24, supporting their 24/7 monitoring service.
+He contributes regular expert health articles covering key wellness and medical topics, such as epilepsy, cancer and dementia, exclusively for the Telecare24 blog.

 Jones featured in a supportive film for WaterAid’s social media channels.

 Writing

 Jones wrote a weekly column for the News of the World dealing with medical problems and health issues until the newspaper closed in July 2011.
 He also answered readers' health questions in the newspaper's Sunday Magazine, and did the same in Rosemary Conley's Diet and Fitness magazine.
 He edits and contributes to his own magazine Family Healthcare with Dr Hilary Jones.

 Jones has also written a number of health-related books.
 His first novel A Day In Your Life, published in August 2009, reached number six in the top ten hardback non-fiction bestseller list.
 His WWI novel, Frontline, was published in September 2021.

 A full list of Jones' written works can be found below: